rkhullar/example-webapp/docs/medium-article.md

 - https://developer.okta.com/docs/guides/social-login/google/main/

 ## Tutorial

+### Resource Preparation
+#### AWS User and Lambda Role
+TBD

+#### Mongodb Atlas Cluster
+During the cluster creation process the Atlas UI will ask you to create database user credentials and define the ip address or cidr blocks that should be allowed to connect.
+You can go ahead and use the default generated credentials.
+We don't actually need database credentials for our project, and will instead leverage passwordless authentication via AWS Identity Access Management (IAM).
+For the ip address list we need to allow network traffic from `0.0.0.0/0` "anywhere".
+For a production environment we can revisit this network control, but there is significantly more work involved to make the ideal integration.
+And it does not fall under AWS or Atlas free tier.

+After creating the cluster delete the default credential based user and replace it with your AWS user arn.
+When you add the new database user in the Atlas UI select AWS IAM for the authentication method and select IAM User for the type.
+For the database user privileges choose the built-in role "read and write to any database".
+And as a good practice you should explicitly define which cluster the permissions apply to.

+This would also be a good time to create another database user that represents the lambda function we're deploying to later on.
+This type select IAM Role to the type and enter the lambda role arn.
+And for the permissions we want to follow the principle of least privilege.
+So for this example project we'll define a single permission: `readWrite` to the `default` database `message` collection.

 ### Project Setup
 #### Virtual Environment
 At the time of this writing the aws lambda runtime runs with python `3.10.9`.
 You can use a program like [`asdf`](https://asdf-vm.com)